 Waste and Recycling

-Kerbside waste & recycling services are continuing as normal.
-This includes green waste collections.
-Bulky Waste collections have resumed.
+Kerbside waste & recycling services & bulky waste collections are continuing as normal.

 Local Recycling Centre

 The Council’s New Vale Household Waste Recycling Centre located on Waun-y-Pound Industrial Estate is open for pre-booked appointments only.

 The facility will be open from 10am until 4.30pm daily until 30th April 2021.
 For more information go to - https://www.blaenau-gwent.gov.uk/en/resident/waste-recycling/household-waste-and-recycling-centre/